Satyrium sylvinus

 The sylvan hairstreak (Satyrium sylvinus) is a butterfly of the family Lycaenidae.
 It is found in western North America, from British Columbia south-east to Wyoming, Colorado and New Mexico and south through California to Baja California Norte, Mexico.

 The wingspan is 25–30 mm.
-There are specimens with or without tails.
-The upperside is grey-brown or reddish with a blue sheen.
-The hindwings have a small orange patch at the lower edge.
-Females have a yellowish tinge.
-The underside is pale grey to white.
-There is a postmarginal band of small black dots.
-Some individuals may have only a few spots.
-There is also a yellow to red spot at the lower edge of the hindwing.
-Adults are on wing from May to August in one generation per year.
-They feed on the nectar of various flowers, including milkweed and Indian hemp.

 The larvae feed on the leaves of Salix species.
 The species overwinters as an egg.